zmievsa/autograder/README.md

 # Implementation details
 * Currently, there is support for grading C, Java, and Python code
 * Exit codes  1 - 2, 126 - 165, and 255 have special meaning and should NOT be used for student scores.
 In the latest version of this readme, I used 0, 3-103 where 0 means NO_RESULT and 3-103 stand for respective student scores minus 3.
 The shift by 3 is used to prevent the use of standard exit codes
-* If you want to add a new language for grading, you have to create a subclass of TestCase in testcases.py following the pattern of other subclasses and a respective test helper module in tests/test_helpers directory, then import the subclass into grader.py
+* If you want to add a new language for grading, you have to create a subclass of TestCase in autograder/testcases.py following the pattern of other subclasses and a respective test helper module in autograder/tests/test_helpers directory, then import the subclass into autograder/grader.py, and add it to ALLOWED_LANGUAGES dictionary
 * At the point of writing this readme, output checking is a PASS or FAIL process (i.e. no partial credit possible).
 The reason is that allowing for 'partial similarity' of outputs is too error-prone and could yield too many points for students that did not actually complete the task properly.
-If you want to increase the chances of students' output matching, you should use FILTER_FUNCTION(s) defined in grader.py instead
+If you want to increase the chances of students' output matching, you should use FILTER_FUNCTION(s) defined in autograder/grader.py instead
 * If you don't prototype student functions in your C testcases, you will run into undefined behavior.
 * Multiprocessing was a feature in the past but it has so many drawbacks that it was deemed unnecessary for the task